rickardlindberg/linda-meta-oop/README.md

 * Programs are expressed as information translation machines
 * They act like Erlang-style-actors
 * The communicate with Linda-style tuple spaces
+* Small, independent, pattern-matching machines that solve problems in an ensamble-like fashion.
+* Eaach machine is super simple.
+It is easy to test.
+But how does it create a whole?
+Simulate!
+Let the computer do the work.
+How to analyze simulation results?

 ## TODO